konfiger/konfiger-dotnet/README.md

 ## API

-Even though JavaScript is weakly type the package does type checking to ensure wrong datatype is not passed into the method.
+Only string type is used as the key and value of the kvo.
+A kvo can be used to replace or set the value for a key.

 ### Creating/loading a document